Phobetore/ShadowLink/README.md

 npm start
 ```

-The server listens on port `1234` unless the `PORT` environment variable is set.
-For HTTPS, provide your certificate and key via `SSL_CERT` and `SSL_KEY`.
-When
-both variables are present the server uses TLS and announces a `wss://` URL.
-By default documents are stored under `server/yjs_data`.
-Use `YPERSISTENCE` to
-specify another directory or leave it empty to disable persistence.
-The plugin
-automatically switches to `wss://` when it detects a TLS-enabled server.
-Set `WS_AUTH_TOKEN` to enforce a token for clients just like the main server.

-### Roadmap
+### Using ShadowLink

-1. **Prototype Phase**
-   - [x] Set up Obsidian plugin structure.
-   - [x] Implement Yjs-based text synchronization.
+1. In Obsidian, open *Settings → ShadowLink* to configure:
-   - [x] Establish a WebSocket relay server.
+   - **Server URL** – address of your WebSocket relay
-   - [x] Synchronize simple text edits between two Obsidian instances.

-2. **Collaboration Core**
+   - **Username** – name shown to collaborators
+   - **Auth Token** – required if the server enforces a token
+2. Open any Markdown file and start editing.
+Other users connected to the same document will see your changes in real time.

+## How It Works

+ShadowLink uses Yjs to represent each note as a Conflict-free Replicated Data Type.
+Edits are transmitted over the WebSocket server and merged on all clients without conflicts.
+While offline, updates accumulate in IndexedDB.
+As soon as the connection is restored, the pending changes sync and the local cache is cleared.
+Each vault is assigned a unique identifier so multiple vaults can share a single server without collisions.

+## Roadmap

-   - [ ] Improve synchronization performance.
+- [x] Prototype with basic Yjs synchronization
-   - [ ] Support multiple simultaneous collaborators.
+- [ ] Improve performance and support large numbers of collaborators
-   - [ ] Implement live cursor tracking.
+- [ ] Live cursor tracking

-3. **Extended Features**
-   - [ ] Shared folder support.
+- [ ] Shared folder synchronization
-   - [ ] Offline mode with automatic merging.
-   - [ ] End-to-end encryption.
+- [ ] End-to-end encryption

 ## Contributing

-By contributing to this project, you agree that your code will be released under the GNU General Public License v3 or later (GPLv3+).
-Ensure your contributions are compatible with the project's license.
-If you have questions, open an issue in the repository.
+Contributions are welcome!
+By submitting code, you agree to release it under the [GNU General Public License v3 or later](LICENSE).
+Please open an issue to discuss any major changes before submitting a pull request.

 ## License

-ShadowLink is open-source under the GNU General Public License v3 or later (GPLv3+).
+ShadowLink is distributed under the terms of the [GPL‑3.0-or-later](LICENSE).

 ## Contact

-For updates and discussions, visit the [GitHub Issues](https://github.com/Phobetore/ShadowLink/issues) section.
+For help or to follow development, visit the [GitHub Issues](https://github.com/Phobetore/ShadowLink/issues) page.